femfataal/FMP/journal.md

+## Entry 16/10/2023 ##

+I have 2 more offcial weeks of building left.
+I have spent the first two  essentially getting stuck in the 'I'm not good enough zone' I need to start cristalize questions that I need answered as well as their answers.

+Questions:
+ -Why a personal assistent?
+ -which character traits?
+ -WHat are the quiz questions going to be like?
+ -What should the looks of the prototype be? (make 3-ish sketches) -Ask Shahrom what I could do with my skills and with the time I have

+ Okay right now I want to focus on the why and which, and maybe I can propose some quiz questions based on that as well.
+And make 2 sketches, one of a potential look and feel of the quiz and one of the assistent itself.

 ## Entry 04/10/2023 ##

 okay I was struggling a bit for the last couple weeks, because I wasn't sure what I was going to make and how.
 But I got out of it by making problems smaller and tangible as well as complaining to an UX/UI designer.
 Great.